hendersonreed/hendersonreed.github.io/src/pages/foraging.md

 No luck on my end, but we did see:

-- Agaricus in town, in disturbed areas like mulched gardens and median strips.
+- young Agaricus in town, in disturbed areas like mulched gardens and median strips.
 - a few young *Russula* specimens
-- many *Suillus*
+- many *Suillus*, many immature.
+- some *Gymonopilus*, fairly young.
 - some of what we think are *Lyophyllum decastes*
 - many false chanterelles
 - and quite a few *Gerronema atrialbum* or at least that's what I think it is.
 - some Angel Wings, *Pleurocybella porrigens*, which are an oyster-like species that, until recently, were considered good eating.
-In 2004 they caused some deaths in Japan however, and since then I don't eat them.
+In 2004 they caused some deaths in Japan.
+As a result, I don't eat them.

 Not sharing any pictures today, but this log is mostly for me to track what I find and when/where.
 Mushrooms are so highly seasonal that week by week you watch a progression of fungi.